278Mt/cotohappy/README.md

 CotohapPy: Cotoha for Python
 =========

-CotohapPy (Japanese: コトハッピー) is for connecting to [Cotoha](https://api.ce-cotoha.com/contents/), one of the Japanese morphological analysis engines, and is for reshaping the response more readably.
+CotohapPy (Japanese: コトハッピー) is for connecting to [Cotoha API](https://api.ce-cotoha.com/contents/), one of the Japanese morphological analysis engines, and is for reshaping the response more readably.

 Installation
 ------------